Theragun Pro Review 2026: Is It Worth the $599 Price Tag?

 Sources and Methodology

 Product specifications cross-referenced with Therabody's official product page (therabody.com) and Amazon listing data accessed May 2026.
-Decibel measurements taken with a calibrated Reed Instruments R8050 SPL meter at 12 inches from the device head.
+Decibel measurements taken with a calibrated Reed Instruments R8050 SPL meter at 12 inches .
 Battery runtime measured with continuous use at speed 2 under moderate pressure.
 Comparative data for alternative products based on hands-on testing conducted between January 2026 and May 2026.

 About the Author